 Money Transmitter Fee Schedule

 Pursuant to K.S.A.
-9-509(d)(2),the Bank Commissioner has established the following 2017 money transmitter renewal fees.
-These fees will be based on the licensee's total transaction volume in Kansas reported as of December 31, 2014, using the table provided below:
+9-509(d)(2),the Bank Commissioner has established the following money transmitter renewal fees.
+These fees will be based on the licensee's total transaction volume in Kansas reported as of December 31 in the previous year, using the table provided below:

 All other fees, including New License Applications, shown below.